Fans of Dungeondraft, I’ve got big news! Our long-awaited Dungeondraft Packs update is live.

 Didn’t make an account when you made your order?
 That’s okay!
 If you make a new account today, all of your previous orders made with the same email address will be automatically linked to it.
 If you’d like to forgo an account and would just like an updated downloads email, please send us your order number and we’ll send you a new email as soon as we can.

 Proud owner of an Everything Pack?
 All you need to grab from your Downloads page are the handful of Volumes labeled as “Dungeondraft Packs,” as these contain the whole Dungeondraft collection between them.
-In the future, the current Volume (currently Volume 7 in the year 2021) will be updated every time we post new content.
+In the future, the current Volume (currently Volume 7, if you purchased your Everything Pack in the year 2021) will be updated every time we post new content.

 Please note: We currently have an automatic process running that is working on adding Dungeondraft packs to all of your previous purchases, and it’s possible that it hasn’t updated your downloads yet to include these new packs to your downloads list.
 If you’d like to speed things along, please feel free to contact us and ask for your Dungeondraft Packs to be manually updated.
 Thank you for your patience!